webNeat/typed-client/story/2-updating-the-library-api-for-better-dx.md

 If the API has a lot of endpoints, it makes sense to use this sort of design to organize them under namespaces.

 - **Makes the client tree-shakable:** If I only need to use the `getTasks` endpoint on my code, I can `import {getTasks} from 'my-client'` and have only the code of this endpoint added to my bundle.
+- **Dynamic mocks:** When mock an endpoint, I provide a function that takes the request (route params, query params, headers and body) and returns the response status, headers and body.
+I can also run `expect`s against the request inside that function.